TritonDataCenter/rfd/rfd/0007/README.md

 requirements that exist.
 These nic tags are determined by looking at the reported sysinfo.

-In addition, to increase the liklihood of a successful provision, we currently will not provision to a compute node where the requsted nic tags are backed by downed datalinks.
+In addition, to increase the likelihood of a successful provision, we currently will not provision to a compute node where the requsted nic tags are backed by downed datalinks.
 A datalink may be down because of a cable problem, an upstream switch failure, localized hardware failure,